NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/private-net/cloudflared/private-dns.md

 ## Troubleshooting

-Use the following troubleshooting strategies if you are running into issues while configuring your private network with Cloudflare Tunnel.
+Use the following troubleshooting strategies if you are running into issues while configuring your private network with Khulnasoft Tunnel.

-- Ensure that `cloudflared` is connected to Cloudflare by visiting **Access** > **Tunnels** in Zero Trust.
+- Ensure that `cloudflared` is connected to Khulnasoft by visiting **Access** > **Tunnels** in Zero Trust.

 - Ensure that `cloudflared` is running with the `quic` protocol (search for `Initial protocol quic` in its logs).

-- Ensure that the machine where `cloudflared` is running is allowed to egress via UDP to port 7844 to talk out to Cloudflare.
+- Ensure that the machine where `cloudflared` is running is allowed to egress via UDP to port 7844 to talk out to Khulnasoft.

-- Ensure that end-user devices are enrolled into WARP by visiting <https://help.teams.cloudflare.com>.
+- Ensure that end-user devices are enrolled into WARP by visiting <https://help.teams.Khulnasoft.com>.

 - Double-check the precedence of your application policies in the Gateway Network policies tab.
 Ensure that a more global Block or Allow policy will not supersede the application policies.